Millie Bobby Brown Is Adorably Awkward Talking About Her First Kiss

 Listen, first kisses are indeed awkward, but they're also pretty great.
 But for Brown, it was all business.
 As she says, "At the end of the day, it's only acting, and it's something you have to do, and I would do anything for the show.
 I cut my hair, I kissed Finn.
 It was definitely strange.
 It was, like, my first kiss, so it was kind of weird.
 But then, like, when I'd done it, I thought, "Wow.
 It makes sense for the storyline."

 Ziegler persisted on, reminding Brown that boys are, and will continue to be, attracted to her.
 Something she deems as "pretty cool."
-Brown responds with a mature speculation: "It's in a strange way.
+Brown, clearly more focused on her career than cooties, responds with a mature speculation: "It's in a strange way.
 I don't know if they're like in love with the character.
 Like, [they want to brag] "I know the real character, guys."

 It turns out that the on-screen smooch between Eleven and Finn Wolfhard's character, Mike, was Brown's first kiss (as she revealed to Jimmy Fallon) but she is still reeling in embarrassment over it.
 The moment that Ziegler brings it up, Brown jokes that she is "an evil, evil person."